ammar-abuamra/reading-notes/README.md

-### i shoucld intrtced my self first but it's what it's
+### i shoucld  introduce my self first but it's what it's
 ### so peace upon all of you i'm **_ AMMAR ABUAMRA _**
-#### a car guy with a diploma deggre in vechils mecnical enginering
+#### a car guy with a diploma degree in vehicles mechanical engineering
 ### start learning coding 2 month ago in app development and here im with you now
-### her is my githup linke https://github.com/ammar-abuamra
+### her is my githup linke https://ammar-abuamra.github.io/reading-notes/